 - Steak options:

-- Salt and pepper blend (Celtic sea salt - black pepper)
+- Sun Basket salt and pepper blend (Celtic sea salt - black pepper)

-- Seasoning base (coconut aminos - coconut vinegar - fish sauce - sesame oil)
+- Sun Basket umami blend (coconut aminos - coconut vinegar - fish sauce - toasted sesame oil)

-If you have the Japanese condiment mirin in your home pantry, swap it in for the white wine or water in Step 5.
-We love the flavor this sweet rice cooking wine imparts.
-Mirin is traditionally used in marinades, glazes, and sauces, and when cooked, the alcohol content evaporates, leaving only its signature sweet taste, which pairs perfectly with this dish.
+If you have the Japanese ingredient mirin in your home pantry, swap it in for the white wine or water in Step 5.
+We love the flavor this rice cooking wine imparts.
+Mirin is traditionally used in marinades, glazes, and sauces, and when cooked, the alcohol content evaporates, leaving only its signature sweet taste.

 Sodium does not include pantry salt; for reference, ⅛ teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.

 Roast the sweet potato